npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-05-25-google-io-android-tv.md

 In order to design your TV app user interface the Leanback support library is available.
 This provides UI components with the TV best practices built-in.
 The `BrowseFragment` helps you create a well-designed home page, containing a grid of content, sidebar and search option.
 Selecting one of the items of content can take you to a `DetailsFragment`, which you can customise to show your detail page such as product information.
 There is a `PlaybackOverlayFragment` for showing playback controls and a `SearchFragment` to give you access to voice search, a text search field and search results.

 Users can perform a global search on Android TV, which gives them access to Google search results.
-By using a feature called Universal Search [TODO add link] you can also get your app content included in these global search results.
+By using a feature called Universal Search you can also get your app content included in these global search results.
 It works by you providing a content provider to search your data and specifying `includeInGlobalSearch` in your searchable configuration file.
 Doing this will really help users discover the content your app has to offer.

 ### Test and Release